aflashyrhetoric/aflashyrhetoric.github.io/content/posts/automation-with-shortcuts-on-ios.md

 +++
-title = "Automation with iOS Shortcuts, Raspberry Pi, NextJS, and Puppeteer" date = "2021-06-25T17:00:21-05:00" ogdescription = "Automation with iOS Shortcuts, Raspberry Pi, NextJS, and Puppeteer" slug = "ios-shortcuts-automation"
+title = "Automation with Shortcuts on iOS" date = "2021-06-25T17:00:21-05:00" ogdescription = "Automation with Shortcuts on iOS" slug = "ios-shortcuts-automation"
 +++